How to Set Up AWS Athena with CUR for Cloud Cost Analysis

 Advanced Use Cases for CUR and Athena Integration

 AWS Athena and the Cost and Usage Report (CUR) offer powerful capabilities for deep cost analysis, cost optimization, and efficient resource utilization.
-Beyond basic cost monitoring, there are numerous advanced use cases that uses Athena’s interactive query capabilities that helps to implement automation for resource management, and proactively manage cloud costs.
+Beyond basic cost monitoring, there are numerous advanced use cases that uses Athena’s interactive query capabilities that help to implement automation for resource management, and proactively manage cloud costs.

 1. Cost Attribution by Business Unit or Project